CubeFlix/tom/README.md

 # tom

-a neural network written in c.
+a neural network written in c. see `mnist_test.c` for usage example.

 ## todo